veldrid/veldrid/README.md

 # Veldrid

-Veldrid is a cross-platform, graphics API-agnostic rendering library for .NET.
-It allows you to use a single set of rendering commands and run your application on a number of different graphics API's.
-With some small exceptions, applications written against Veldrid will run on any of its backends without modification.
+Veldrid is a cross-platform, graphics API-agnostic rendering and compute library for .NET.
+It provides a powerful, unified interface to a system's GPU and includes more advanced features than any other .NET library.
+Unlike other platform- or vendor-specific technologies, Veldrid can be used to create high-performance 3D applications that are truly portable.

 Supported backends: